biobakery/idability/README.md

 ##**Metagenomic Codes Demo**

 `idability.py` was originally developed to explore individual-specific adaptation of human microbiomes.
-Specifically, we were interested to know if body sites within an individual contain a collection of microbial taxa or genes that uniquely distinquish that individual from the population.
+Specifically, we were interested to know if body sites within an individual contain a collection of microbial taxa or genes that uniquely distinguish that individual from the population.
 This is equivalent to the hitting-set based code construction process described above.
 However, our investigation revealed that minimal metagenomic codes were unstable over time.
 Hence, we adapted the classical greedy approach to minimal hitting-set construction to instead prioritize identification of stable metagenomic codes.
 The repository contains a demo based on microbial marker genes sampled from individuals involved in the [Human Microbiome Project](http://www.hmpdacc.org/) as surveyed by the [MetaPhlAn](http://huttenhower.sph.harvard.edu/metaphlan) software package.
 (A *marker gene* is a gene that is consistently found in isolate genomes from a given clade [here, bacterial and archaeal species] and not found outside that clade.)

 To begin, unzip the two data files, which contain marker measurements for a set of 50 individuals' gut microbiomes (as represented from stool samples) sampled ~6 months apart.